nguyensmai/KeraalDataset/README.md

+# KinesiothErapy and Rehabilitation for Assisted Ambient Living (KERAAL) Dataset

-# Code for Keraal Dataset
+## Code for Keraal Dataset

 The Keraal dataset is a medical database of clinical patients carrying out low back-pain rehabilitation exercises.
+It can be downloaded and more information can be read in http://nguyensmai.free.fr/KeraalDataset.html.
-This repository  includes the accompagnying code and the documentation for the Keraal Dataset.
+This repository  includes the accompanying code and the documentation for the Keraal Dataset.

-# Dataset files
+## Dataset files

 The dataset includes RGB video and skeleton files : from the kinect, the vicon, open-pose and blazepose.
 It also includes annotation files from 5 annotators.
 The files constituting the dataset are described in readme_files_description.txt.